DellESI/RackManager-Docs-Published/RackManager-Main-MAN.md

-Copyright 2017 Dell, Inc. All rights reserved.
+Copyright &copy; 2017-2018 Dell Inc. or its subsidiaries.
+All rights reserved.

 # DSS9000 RackManager and RackManager Toolkit Docs